Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 This section only applies to dynamic MPDs.

+Dynamic MPDs have two main factors that differentiate them from static MPDs:

+1. Dynamic MPDs may change over time, with clients retrieving new snapshots of the MPD when the validity duration of the previous snapshot expires.
+1. Playback of a dynamic MPD is synchronized to a real time clock (with some amount of client-chosen time shift allowed).

 Advisement: A dynamic MPD must conform to the constraints in this document not only at its moment of initial publishing but through the entire validity duration of the MPD (as defined by `MPD@minimumUpdatePeriod`).

 ### Real time clock synchronization ### {#timing-sync}